 This machine originally had a 750 GB hard drive with Windows 7 on it, but a while back I installed a 240GB SSD as the boot drive and left the hard drive connected as a secondary drive.
 I have also upgraded the Windows 7 to Windows 10.

-My question is should I install Ubuntu on the SSD to dual-boot with Windows 10 or install it on the hard drive?
-And if I install it on the hard drive how will I tell the machine whether I want to boot into Windows or Ubuntu?
+My question is should I install Linux on the SSD to dual-boot with Windows 10 or install it on the hard drive?

 Rick’s answer: I get asked this question fairly often Jackie, and my answer is always the same: I believe it’s best to avoid dual-booting whenever possible.

-Since your PC has two mass storage drives, it will be very easy for you to install Ubuntu Linux on its own hard drive.
+Since your PC has two mass storage drives, it will be very easy for you to install Linux Mint on its own hard drive.

-Yes, you’ll take a performance hit by placing Ubuntu on a spinning hard drive instead of the SSD, but I think that’s the best way for you to go, for the following reasons:
+Yes, you’ll take a performance hit by placing the Linux installation on a spinning hard drive instead of the SSD, but I think that’s the best way for you to go, for the following reasons:

-2 – Keeping Windows and Ubuntu on separate drives will ensure that a single drive failure won’t take out both of your operating systems in one fell swoop.
+2 – Keeping Windows and Linux on separate drives will ensure that a single drive failure won’t take out both of your operating systems in one fell swoop.

 Getting things back to normal will simply involve replacing the bad drive, re-installing the operating system that was on it and then restoring your files.